ooni/ooni.org/content/about/glossary.md

 are digital addresses on the internet.
 To visit a website, you need its IP address.

-To obtain the IP address of a website, you need to ask a DNS resolver for it (since it manages a database of IP addresses that correspond to domains).
+To obtain the IP address of a website, your computer needs to query a DNS resolver for it (since it manages a database of IP addresses that correspond to domains).

 DNS tampering occurs when, upon performing a DNS Lookup for a website, a wrong